mrpotatoes/react-layout-manager/README.md

 For instance in the image above in the regions `Image 1` and `Image 2` would be regions that would only house 1 component each (tile) and within each of these regions it would only allow image tiles.

 #### Why
 This is important.
-When we write `React` components we end up doing a lot of hard wiring of components just so that there is interactions between them but what if, instead, you an build all your components in complete isolation?
+When we write `React` components we end up doing a lot of hard wiring of components just so that there is interactions between them but what if, instead, you can build all your components in complete isolation?
 Not at all having to worry about how they will be used in other components nor your layouts.
 Granted you'll still need to worry about styling but that is not a solution I'm looking to solve here (possibly an update to this tool in the future?) but the fact that your structure and your other components have no coupling together is enormous.

 Think of it this way.
 The layouts and tiles know nothing of each other.
 They are forced to work with each other via some ruling body (`@mrpotatoes/react-layout-manager`) that tells them where to go and how to behave together.
 The two types of components (layouts, tiles) only have 2 responsibilities.